nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ![Salsa 2022 Contributions](/2022-salsa.png "Salsa 2022 Contributions")
 ![Salsa 2023 Contributions](/2023-salsa.png "Salsa 2023 Contributions")

-This was mostly due to me becoming busier with real life activities and day job becoming more hectic.
+This was mostly due to me becoming busier with real life activities and day-job becoming more hectic.
 Another reason is an [archive freeze](https://release.debian.org/bookworm/freeze_policy.html) (which is generally a period of less activity) due to [Bookworm Release](https://www.debian.org/releases/bookworm/) and I allowed myself to rest during that period.
 Nevertheless, I am happy with whatever I could contribute.